 Buddhism is a path for stabilizing and ultimately transforming the mind.
-This leads to the great happiness of fulfillment of human potential.
-Introduced in India over 2,500 years ago by the enlightened teacher Shakyamuni Buddha, Buddhism spread throughout Asia.
+This leads to great happiness of fulfillment of human potential.
+Introduced in India over 2,600 years ago by the enlightened teacher Shakyamuni Buddha, Buddhism spread throughout Asia.
 By the seventh century Buddhism had taken root in the remote Himalayan region of Tibet and the far-off islands of Japan.

 The wisdom teachings of the Buddha are not pronouncements about God or Ultimate Truth.
 The Buddha felt such declarations could lead to disagreement, conflict, and even violence.
-Instead, Buddhist practice describes exercises we can explore to take us increasingly closer to the truth about how life works.
+Instead, our practice describes exercises we can explore to take us increasingly closer to the truth about how life works.
 No need to adopt dogmatic beliefs.
 The teachings can be tested against our own experiences.

 Different people find different ways of expressing truth.
 What is most important is the validity of the experience and whether it leads to a wiser, more peaceful, more intelligent, and more compassionate way of living.
 The teachings serve as tools to clear the mind of misunderstanding.
 When the mind is clear, Ultimate Truth, in whatever way one finds to express it, becomes clear and apparent.

 Though founded as an extension of the lineage of An-shu’s personal teachers in the Japanese and Tibetan traditions, Blue Lotus Assembly upholds the importance of non-sectarianism.
 Therefore, students of any background are welcomed and encouraged to attend programs.

 Blue Lotus Assembly Curriculum is devoted to the study of the contemplative practices through which we can personally engage these teachings and apply them to our own experience.